 Updating school ICT strategic plans

 A school’s ICT strategic plan aligns with the whole-school strategic plan and annual implementation plans to describe how school goals will be enabled through the use of digital learning resources.
 Prior to transitioning to department-provided technologies, schools should review and update their ICT Strategic Plans to align with the objectives of this policy.
-More information is available on the ICT strategic planning guidelines in the Guidance tab of the Digital Learning in Schools Policy.
+More information is available on the in the Guidance tab of the Digital Learning in Schools Policy.
 Schools must not adopt technologies where the technology is provided by the department.

-Schools can also register their interest by visiting the SCL Program information (staff login required) for early transition to department technologies with the SCL Program.
+Schools can also register their interest by visiting the (staff login required) for early transition to department technologies with the SCL Program.
 Additionally, if existing commercial agreements for equipment, services and software are due for renewal and sufficient notice is provided, the SCL Program may be able to facilitate an early transition providing a cost-avoidance opportunity for schools.

 Other technologies and services